MikeRow/BananoPHP/README.md

 ## Origins

-php4nano is the evolution of the now archived [easyraikitphp](https://github.com/mikerow/easyraikitphp) repository, which was used between 2016 and 2017 for the official RaiBlocks's block explorer and faucet hosted on [raiblockscommunity.net](https://raiblockscommunity.net)
+php4nano is the evolution of the now archived [easyraikitphp](https://github.com/mikerow/easyraikitphp) repository, which was used between 2016 and 2017 for the official RaiBlocks block explorer and faucet hosted on [raiblockscommunity.net](https://raiblockscommunity.net)

 The code has been rewritten from 0 in order to make it easier and faster for developers to use it, moreover the references to the previous name RaiBlocks have been replaced with the cooler, better known name Nano